“Best Egg donor IVF Florida services provided by clinic with its own egg donor bank.”

 What is the cost of egg donation?

 The costs are listed on the fees page on this web site.
 Please note that there will be costs for donor screening and medications as well as any additional tests that you require.
 Please check with our business office if you have any further questions.
-Call 941-342-1568 or email via the contact page of this web site.
-The business office Skype address is FCAG Business Office.
-Send a Skype contact request and you may chat with Christine from anywhere in the world.
+Call 941-787-2287 or email via the contact page of this web site.

 What are the laws governing Egg Donations in Florida?

 In Florida, gametes (the eggs) are considered property.
 Once the eggs are obtained, they are property of the intended parent.
 All donors are required to sign a legal waiver of parental rights for each donation.
 If patients prefer, a reproductive law attorney can execute the waiver and maintain the documents for you.
-We work with the offices of Susan Stockham at www.fladoptlaw.com and or the offices of Maria T. Bates at www.mariatbates.com
+We can provide you a referral to a reproductive law attorney.

 In Florida, intended parents are able to learn a lot about their egg donors.
 Intended parents may view photos and extended profiles.
 This is quite different from the egg donor process in other states or countries.
 The anonymous program is anonymous in that neither the egg donor nor the intended parent know each other.
 Intended parents do receive the information they need in order to make a decision.